daneden/daneden.me/about/index.markdown

 My name is Daniel Eden, and I'm a designer.
 I’m intrigued by the stories behind objects; how they were made, and who made them.
 I like to make [tools](/portfolio) for the web and write about design, courage, and lack thereof.
 I also like burgers, dogs, and looking up.

 I’m currently working for [Dropbox](http://dropbox.com) as a Design Intern.
-If you need it, you can view [my résumé](http://cl.ly/OlXO).
+If you want to, you can view and download [my résumé](http://cl.ly/OlXO).

 I say words on [Twitter](http://twitter.com/_dte).
 I get design critique on [Dribbble.](http://dribbble.com/dte) I connect with my family on [Facebook](http://www.facebook.com/daniel.eden).
 I write code and put it on [GitHub](https://github.com/daneden).
 Nothing out of the ordinary.